Italy tiptoes towards post-COVID normality

-ROME (Reuters) - Italy inched forward towards normality on Monday as coffee bars, restaurants, cinemas and theatres reopened in most regions as part of a phased springtime relaxation of COVID lockdowns.
+ROME (Reuters) -Italian coffee bars, restaurants, cinemas and theatres partially reopened in most regions on Monday as part of a phased springtime relaxation of COVID-19 lockdowns.

 “Finally!” said Lorenzo Campania, an elderly man from a small village near Rome, as he had breakfast seated at an outdoor table near the capital’s central Piazza Venezia.

-Fourteen of the country’s 20 regions have been designated yellow zones, meaning there is a relatively low risk from COVID.
+Fourteen of the country’s 20 regions have been designated yellow zones, meaning there is a relatively low risk from COVID-19.
 Five are classified orange and one, Sardinia, red.

 In the yellow zones, coffee bars and restaurants are now allowed to serve customers outdoors after a near-total shutdown of about six weeks.